kevinrodrigues/array-helper/README.md

 If you'd like to play around with this library yourself please follow the steps below:

 1. Clone the project from [Github](https://github.com/kevinrodrigues/array-helper) and `cd /your-path/array-helper-functions` folder
-2. Run: `npm run validate` - To confirm Jasmine & eslint still pass OK and to build out the `dist` directory.
+2. Run: `npm run setup` - This will run `npm install` & `npm run validate`: this will run the lint, build & test configurations for you ensuring everything is working as expected.

 ### Other